Plant Families

 Cycads: Living Fossils

 The plant world has numerous, amazing examples of resilience.
 Cycads, for example, are fascinating ancient plants thought to have evolved from ferns.
 Having been around for nearly 300 million years, they are models of longevity and hardiness.
-What are cycads?
-Think dinosaurs and the Jurassic period, which was so dominated by cycads that it is…
+Cycas circinalis at the UWM Greenhouse.
+The UWM Greenhouse is home to a number of cycads, with

 Beatrix Potter: Amateur Mycologist